 As with the previous series, the Indian Princess Gold Dollars were struck in a composition of 90% gold and 10% copper.
 The diameter was 15 mm, and the standard weight was 1.672 grams (25.8 grains).
 All coins have a reeded edge.
 Those struck at the Philadelphia Mint carry no mintmark, while the mintmarks for the Charlotte, Dahlonega, New Orleans and San Francisco Mints can be found on the reverse, below the wreath.

 Type collectors will often be satisfied with a single example of a later date of the series.
 Some of these have survived in extremely high grade, including some pieces certified as MS-68 or MS-69.
-Most of the coins struck in the 1880s have survived, and mintage usually is not a direct indication of rarity.
+A relatively high proportion of the coins struck in the 1880s have survived, and mintage usually is not a direct indication of rarity.